MIC-DKFZ/nnDetection/README.md

 ### Image Format
 nnDetection uses the same image format as nnU-Net.
-Each case consists of at least one 3D nifty file with one modalityand are saved in the `images` folders.
+Each case consists of at least one 3D nifty file with a single modality and are saved in the `images` folders.
-If multiple modalities are available, each modalities uses a separate file and the sequence at the end of the name indicates the modality (corresponds to the number specified in the data set file).
+If multiple modalities are available, each modality uses a separate file and the sequence number at the end of the name indicates the modality (these need to correspond to the numbers specified in the data set file and be consistent across the whole data set).

 An example with two modalities could look like this:
 ```text